lizandconor/lizandconorhugo/content/events.md

 Wedding ceremony at **St David's Church**, Cordova Bay

  * St David's is a 20 minute drive from downtown Victoria
+ * A bus will take guests from the DoubleTree hotel to St David's

 ### Evening (_until 12:30 am_)
 Reception at the **Beach House**, Cordova Bay

  * The Beach House is a 5 minute walk from St David's church
- * A bus will take guests back to Victoria city centre around 1 am
+ * A bus will take guests back to the DoubleTree hotel around 1 am
  * Cars may be left at the Beach House overnight

 <br>